I know what some of you are thinking… Hostels.

 Days off don’t exist in the world of the ordinary seaman and you literally get zero time to get off the ship and explore new places….. but I’ll save this for another post.

 Work and life balance within the hostels are where it’s at and sometimes you don’t even need to go far, you’ll always be guaranteed days off and there’s always something going on such as parties, games nights and group tours which take place nearby.

 When starting any new job at a hostel you really need to enter this world with an open mind.

 You will meet such a diverse range of people, each traveller bringing their own unique perspectives on life, such as politics, religion and culture.

 Everybody will have an opinion but it is crucial to approach everybody with respect.

 You will learn so much I promise you!

-5. It will open up new employability opportunities and great references
+5. It will open up new work opportunities and great references

 The world is an open classroom.

-The list is endless on the transferrable skills you will learn… Communication, Customer Service, Time Management, Budget/Financial Planning, Organisational Skills, Multitasking, Languages.
+The list is endless on the transferable skills you will learn… Communication, Customer Service, Time Management, Budget/Financial Planning, Organisational Skills, Multitasking, Languages.